 One by one, the judge will call each case.
 The parties will come forward, verify for the court the type of case they are setting for trial, and will ask the court for a trial date where the Court has enough time available to hear the case.
 For some cases, like a landlord-tenant case, or debtor-creditor action, that may be only a few hours.
 For a complex divorce or a personal injury claim, that could be multiple days.
 The judge will confer with the Clerk of Court to find the next available date with enough available time to accommodate the parties’ request, finding a time that works for the parties and the court.

 The court may ask you whether you want your case to be heard in “first position” or “second position.”
 First position means that no other cases are set to be heard on that day; second position means a trial is already set for that date and time.
 There are pros and cons to each option.
 If you set your case in first position, you know that if your case does not settle it will be heard that day.
 To find a date where first position is available, though, will likely require waiting for a court date that is several months, or even a full year, in the future.
 Second position reverses things: you get a trial date sooner, but if the case in first position does not settle your matter gets continued to a later date.

 Once your matter has been given a date and time, and first or second position, you are free to leave.
 If you are represented by an attorney, the court will allow him or her to appear in your absence and handle the lengthy Term Day docket on your behalf.
-The Stafford divorce lawyers at Livesay & Myers handle a number of family law cases in Stafford County and regularly schedule divorce hearings on the Term Day docket.
+The Fredericksburg divorce attorneys at Livesay & Myers handle a number of family law cases in Stafford County and regularly schedule divorce hearings on the Term Day docket.
 If you have a custody or divorce matter in Stafford County, contact us today to schedule a consultation.